 Shortlisted for the UK's first Women in Software Powerlist 2019 by Makers Academy & ComputerWeekly.com

 Jennifer Opal first entered the world of tech after typing her first line of code with Code First: Girls in October 2017.
 After successfully completing the Introduction to Front-End Web Development Course, and being part of the winning pair of 'Best Project' of her cohort, Jennifer continued to attempt to learn to code independently while completing her degree in Business and French Language.

-In March 2018, after noticing a worsening in her writing and reading abilities, Jennifer was diagnosed with dyslexia, dyspraxia and Attention Deficit Disorder (ADD).
+In March 2018, after noticing a worsening in her writing and reading abilities, Jennifer was diagnosed with dyslexia, dyspraxia and Attention Deficit Hyperactive Disorder (ADHD).
 Despite the shock and challenge of having to adjust to a new way of learning, she did not let that stop her from pursuing a career in tech.

 Winner of the Rising Star Award at the Black Tech Achievement Awards 2020